Accentype-Foundry/brickstone/README.md

 ![](img/featured-brickstone.png)

-**Brickstone** is a humanist sans-serif variable typeface, ranging from Thin to Extra Bold.
+**Brickstone** is a humanist sans-serif variable typeface, ranging from Thin to ExtraBold.
 It's a practical, distinctive typeface, equally comfortable in print and on screen, in display sizes and running text.

-With 8 weights, from thin elegance to extra bold confidence, it moves smoothly across the range without losing its expressiveness.
-A font that's comfortable to read and, at the same time, deeply personal.
-This humanist sans serif was designed for everyone, designers and users alike, with accessibility at its center.
-It suits magazines, websites, unique visual identities, and marketing purposes equally well.
+An expressive font that's comfortable read:  Brickstone was designed for everyone, with accessibility at its center, and human touch all around.
+Its distinctive characters are well suited for magazines, websites, unique visual identities, and marketing purposes equally well.